vsbuffalo/findorf/README.md

 `findorf` also checks that HSPs are on the same strand (allowing for different frames due to frameshift).
 This could be due do a local translocation, mis-assembly (conjoined contigs), or overlap.
+In does not predict in these degenerate cases and they are labelled in the GTF with the `inconsistent_strand` key.

 ### Majority Frame